-The one I’ll be using and discussing is RackUnit since at the core my environment is Racket.
+The one I’ll be using and discussing for this section is RackUnit since at the core my environment is Racket.
 The expressions will mostly look like Scheme, so it should be fairly easy to comprehend.
 Most testing frameworks share the same capabilities as RackUnit.

 In RackUnit, a check is a special function that tests whether some condition is true.
 If the condition holds, the test passes and nothing happens.
 But if it does not hold, a failure is signaled which leads to a report of information on the test (including, in many circumstances, what the expected and actual values were).
 The program can then continue, typically to other tests.
 One point where the testing framework differs from our old check functions is that it can also handle errors without exiting.
 In other words, if any error occurs (whether directly related to the test or not), the program can just stop testing that part and continue.
 This feature makes it possible to run through many tests at once even with very buggy or incomplete code.

 Since multiple tests can be run despite errors, tests related to the same feature of the program this is where the term ‘unit’ comes in are usually organized so that they can be run as a set.
 RackUnit has the test-case, which is some amount of code that includes a check in it.
 These test cases can then be grouped into a test-suite, which is just a list of test-cases.